 Review by Mike & Gary

-Coca-Cola Park is the home of the Allentown Iron Pigs of Triple-A East.
+Coca-Cola Park is the home of the Allentown Iron Pigs of the International League.
 Wow!
 You want to know the definition of an upgrade?
 Go to Coca-Cola Park in Allentown.
 The last time I came through Allentown and visited a minor league park, it was tiny, ancient, rickety Bicentennial Park, home of the independent Allentown Ambassadors.
 Since then, Allentown has not only built a new ballpark, but attracted a new team full of players that are just a phone call from the big leagues!

 Coca-Cola Park is a very nice facility.
 It has a large seating capacity, but isn't oversized like some older AAA parks.
 It's built on the basic template of the modern minor-league ballpark, just a bit bigger in every way.
 The "Sunken" seats behind home plate were a cool and somewhat original idea.